LEAGUE REGISTRATION

 Keep your skills sharp through the summer months with our summer youth hockey leagues.

-NHA SUMMER 3on3: Registration NOW OPEN
+NHA spring 3on3: Registration NOW OPEN

 • Divisions will be arranged primarily by birth year, but may be mixed depending on registrations.